Monday, November 25, 2019

 Daphne realizes that Clarissa did not explain it all to her and she calls her "my evil stepsister" and I had to laugh when she asks Clarissa if she's seen "Cinderella" and says, "Let me clue you in: I win."

 After a few more mishaps with Daphne (she can't help it!
-She's kooky and free-spirited!)
-Henry sits down with her to tell her that a certain code of behavior is expected with this family, so she trades her jeans and funky jewelry for tweed jackets and skirts, and pearls and attends functions without acting like a fool anymore.
+She's kooky and free-spirited!), Henry sits down with her to tell her that a certain code of behavior is expected with this family, so she trades her jeans and funky jewelry for tweed jackets, skirts and pearls and attends functions without acting like a fool anymore.
 This angers Ian and he tells her he wants the old Daphne back.

 Daphne tells Clarissa and her dad that she doesn't want any of this and she and her mom head back to New York.
 We get a few scenes of her looking sad, but we all know how this story is going to end, especially after we see a scene of Henry announcing he's stepping down from his position and basically tells Glynnis it's over.
 He flies to New York where he and Daphne finally get their father-daughter dance to "Have I Told You Lately That I Love You?"
 Well, it's half a dance because he also brought Ian to surprise her and they start dancing, so he starts dancing with Libby and obviously they get back together and officially get married and they all live in Henry's manor.